Updated: Apr 22

 With the development of the DC Metro, Washington, DC is easily segmented in a number of unique neighborhoods with their own vibe and style.
 The District is also divided into 4 corners based on direction: Northwest, Northeast, Southwest, and Southeast.
 All of DC is pretty much walkable, but depending on the sites you desire to see, you may want to stay in a specific neighborhood.
 You can save BIG on a number of amazing DC hotel stays by registering for a free account with World Discovered Pacific, up to 60-70% off the public price.

-If you're interested in African-American culture, stay in the Shaw community.
+If you're interested in African-American culture, check out things to do in Shaw, DC.
 The Shaw community is home to Howard University, one of the most well-known Historically Black Universities in the nation.
 Shaw is also home to the African American Civil War Memorial and U Street staples, such as Ben's Chili Bowl.

 If you're interested in a younger, hipster crowd, Adam's Morgan is the place for you.
 Adam's Morgan has a number of small venues for live music and comedy.
 It's also known for its nightlife, with plenty of bars and restaurants.